Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

 Image here

-Image here

-Summary of different packages
+Fig: Summary of different packages

 ### Comparative analysis and selecting the righ Package type

 Image here

+Fig: Compararision between different packaging techniques

 Packages left end like DIP,  QFN are low cost and easy to assemble, but they occupy large space and as we move towards the right they become compact with more IO density and are suitable for high performance, but their cost increases.